Southport: Business

-While Southport has a dependence on tourism the town is also home to many businesses both in the private and public sector.
+While Southport has a dependence on tourism the town is also home to businesses both in the private and public sector.
 Some manufacturing facilities were situated in the town, most notably Chewits were manufactured in the town from 1965 to 2006, only closing to move production to Slovakia.
 Manufacturing has diminished in the last few decades and only a few sites are still in production in the town today.

 Lord Street is the main shopping street of Southport.
 It is one of the great shopping streets of Northern England and is said to be the inspiration for the tree-lined boulevards of Paris.
-In the 2000s Chapel Street was pedestrianised and is home to some of the UK's most famous brands.
-Southport also has a newly renovated indoor market situated on King Street and Market Street as well as a farmers' market held on the last Thursday of every month on Chapel Street.
+In the 2000s Chapel Street was pedestrianised and is home to famous brands.
+Southport also has an indoor market situated on King Street and Market Street as well as a farmers' market held on the last Thursday of every month on Chapel Street.

-Southport has a long history of hosting conferences dating back to at least the 1880s when the Royal Institution met in the town.
+Southport has hosted conferences since at least the 1880s when the Royal Institution met in the town.
 The former Southport Theatre & Convention Centre closed in 2020 and a planning permission application for a new Marine Lake Events Centre was submitted at the end of June 2022.
 It has hosted the United Kingdom Independence Party national conference as well as the regional Labour Party conference.
 The Liberal Democrats held their federal Spring conference here in March 2018.

 England's Golf Coast

-Southport is often called England's Golfing Capital because it is at the centre of England's Golf Coast and has the UK's highest concentration of championship links courses.
+Southport is often called England's Golfing Capital because it is at the centre of England's Golf Coast.
 Royal Birkdale Golf Club is one of the clubs in the Open Championship rotation for both men and women.
 The club has hosted the men's championship ten times since 1954, most recently in July 2017, and has hosted the women's tournament five times, including 2010.
 Southport's other courses include the 9-hole Southport Old Links in High Park, the Hesketh Golf Club, Hillside Golf Club and Southport and Ainsdale Golf Club.